kshlsa/fortress/x/inflation/spec/06_clients.md

 ## CLI

-Find below a list of `torqued` commands added with the `x/inflation` module.
-You can obtain the full list by using the `torqued -h` command.
+Find below a list of `fortressd` commands added with the `x/inflation` module.
+You can obtain the full list by using the `fortressd -h` command.

 ### Queries